justintaddei/arp-lookup/README.md

 ### `getTable(): Promise<IArpTable>`

-Returns a promise containing the parsed output of `$ arp -a`
+Returns a promise containing the parsed output of `$ arp -a` with the addition of a `vendor` field.

 ---